conwnet/github1s/docs/guide.md

 - `scripts` - some scripts for build, watch, package, etc.

-- `resources` - some resource files such as templates, pictures, configuration file, etc.
+- `resources` - some resource files such as templates, pictures, configuration files, etc.